ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ### Python 2 actions

-Python 2 actions are executed using Python 2.7.12.
-This is the default runtime for Python actions, unless you specify the `--kind` flag when creating or updating an action.
+Python 2 actions are executed with Python 2.7.12, which is the default runtime for Python actions.
+Unless you specify the `--kind` flag when you create or update an action.
 To explicitly select this runtime, use `--kind python:2`.
 The following packages are available for use by Python 2 actions, in addition to the Python 2.7 standard library.

 - appdirs v1.4.3
 - asn1crypto v0.21.1